kvirani/w01d2-west/README.md

   - Compass D1 and D2
   - Lecture notes in a few mins/hours
   - Prompted for lecture feedback.
-- Curriculum Outline (given time.
-If not, view the slides yourself and ask questions in Slack for EMs to answer)
+- Curriculum Outline (View the slides yourself and ask questions in Slack for EMs to answer)